THEME: #243 LITTLE CHEFS

 - Serve in a glass.

 - Can be sipped through a thick straw or enjoyed with a spoon.
-I personally prefer the spoon as sipping it gives a brain freeze.
+I personally prefer to use the spoon as sipping it gives a brain freeze.

 - If you need to add sugar, honey or maple syrup, 2tbsp should be sufficient or add according to your taste.